The Differences between Historical & Ongoing Social Listening

 Ideal Use Cases

 The primary benefit of historical social listening is the large, and at times overwhelmingly large, data set that is instantly available for analysis.
 For one large, land-grant campus in the midwest, we found 1.2 million mentions about their campus across social, blogs, news, and forums in a single calendar year.
 Of that conversation, 87% came from accounts other than their own.
 That’s a robust data set, gathered in a matter of weeks, with which to make strategic decisions.
-At Campus Sonar, we take this one step further by comparing a client’s historical data to industry benchmarks, which we gather as part of our STREAM membership offering.
+At Campus Sonar, we take this one step further by comparing a client’s historical data to industry benchmarks, which we gather as part of our industry and client research.